 Connect C# to Oracle with Entity Framework Core

 This tutorial shows how to use Entity Framework Core to perform operations in .NET applications.
-With dotConnect for Oracle, we'll create EF Core models using Scaffold-DbContext and Entity Developer, build a Blazor web application, and implement CRUD operations using a robust connection class.
+With dotConnect for Oracle, we'll create EF Core models using Scaffold-DbContext and Entity Developer, build a ASP.NET Core application, and implement CRUD operations using a robust connection class.

 Why dotConnect for Oracle?